fentresspaul61B/Deploy-API-with-Large-Files-GCP-Cloud-Run/README.md

 1. In top right corner select drop down projects menu.
 2. Select create new project button, and create a new project.

+### Set budget alerts
+1. Navigate to search bar and search for "billing"
+2. In the left menu find, "Billing and alerts"
+3. Select "Create Budget"
+4. Set an amount that you are comfortable with.
+5. Set up alert threshold.
+I like to have more, to better understand how fast I am spending.
+Alerts will be sent to your email.
+You can also decide who receives the messages.
+6. Click finish when done.

+### Enable Required APIs
+1. Go to console
+2. Search artifact registry, enable API
+3. Cloud Run Admin API.
+An API which enables you to programmatically control cloud run services.
+4. Service Account User

 ### Create GCP Credentials JSON
 1. Go to GCP console